w3c/wai-website/pages/about/update.md

 We also offer ideas for [Promoting and Implementing Web Accessibility](/about/participating/#promoting-and-implementing-web-accessibility).

 **Translations:** If you might want to volunteer to contribute to translations, please see [Translating WAI resources](/about/translating/).
-You can send questions via e-mail to [group-wai-translations@w3.org](mailto:group-wai-translations@w3.org) We are currently seeking translators in all languages and reviewers for draft translations in Czech, Greek, Indonesian, Korean, and Simplified Chinese.
+You can send questions via e-mail to [group-wai-translations@w3.org](mailto:group-wai-translations@w3.org) We are currently seeking translators in all languages and reviewers for draft translations in Arabic, Czech, Indonesian, Simplified Chinese and Turkish.

 **We look forward to your contributions to making the web more accessible to people with disabilities!**